 It takes time to wrap your head around the citrus fruit varietals available organically throughout the year.
 When they are actually in season?
-With this guide, you’ll begin building a solid foundation of understanding Homegrown Organic Farms’ seasonality.
+With this guide, you’ll begin building a solid foundation of understanding Homegrown Organic Farms’ citrus availability.

 An important note, our citrus varieties may change as the years go on.
 Change is never easy but we promise you, this is for your benefit!
 Our growers are always looking for the tastiest, most desirable fruit that you’ll love to bite into.